danmayer/coverband/README.md

 ### Adding Rake Tasks outside of Rails

-Rails apps should automaticallly include the tasks via the Railtie.
+Rails apps should automatically include the tasks via the Railtie.

 For non Rails apps, either add the below to your `Rakefile` or to a file included in your `Rakefile` such as `lib/tasks/coverband.rake` if you want to break it up that way.